tdownie0/music-theor-ease/topics/Fundamentals/ch2.md

 console.log(ticTacToe[2][2]); // 'O'
 ```

 Those would be all of the `"O"` characters from the top left to the bottom right.
-You might be better at
-math than you thought.
-An interesting thing with computers is that we can separate the front end
+An interesting thing about computers is that we can separate the front end
-display that a user sees, from the actual logic that operates something.
+display that a user sees, from the actual logic that operates on something.
 In this case with our
 Tic-Tac-Toe game, we could abstract the characters to numbers.
 They would then represent on and off
 states for each value.
-With this, we could then later ask for this information, and update the front
+With this we could then later ask for this information, and update the front
 end to display whatever symbols or letters we wanted in those corresponding positions.

 ```ts